djplaner/Card-Interface-Tweak/README.md

 Each card can have a date associated with it.

 1. Add **Card Date:** as a single line to the content item followed by the relevant date using the MMM DD format
-> e.g. **Card Date: Mar 4**

-This will add a calendar graphic to the top right of the card, for example
+For example, if **Card Date: Mar 4** is added to the content item from the previous steps the card will have a calendar graphic added to the top right of the card.

 ![Card with a date](https://farm5.staticflickr.com/4847/45650359185_305a721313_n.jpg)